sebhtml/novigrad/README.md

+# Novigrad: A forward pass is all you need

+A neural machine can train and do inference.
+There is no difference between those activities.
+Novigrad is a system that compiles a neural network model to neural instructions.
+These neural instructions are the basis of neural machines.

+There is no backward pass.
+A forward pass is all you need.
+The computing machinery required to do the things that usually occur during the backward pass are simply baked in the generated neural machine.
+It aims to be a minimalist neural network framework written in Rust.

 # Project goals

+- Design and implement a neural system framework that generates neural networks that can always train and infer. (most animals do that everyday)
 - Implement from scratch in Rust the [GPT-1](https://en.wikipedia.org/wiki/GPT-1) architecture (117 million parameters).

-# Novigrad

-Novigrad is a automatic differentiation engine with a backward (reverse) mode and a forward mode.
-It aims to be a minimalist neural network framework written in Rust.
+- Teach an AI to read and write by interacting with a user on a daily basis.

 # Other frameworks